pete3n/nix-offline/README.md

 # Nix-offline
-This is a working repo containing experimental tools and branches to work with NixOS offline.
-Nothing in this repo should be used in production.
+This is a working repo to develop tools for using NixOS offline.
+This repo is for testing only and should not be used in production.